-MailChimp offers simple tools that make it easy to design and share email campaigns, manage your subscriber lists, and track results—even if you've never built an email before.
-In this article, we'll outline some basics about how to use MailChimp and link to resources that can help you as you work.
+In this article, you'll learn some basics about how to use MailChimp and find resources that can help you as you work.

-Download our printable Quick Start Guide to get your MailChimp account up and running in no time.
+If you prefer, download our printable Quick Start Guide to get your account up and running in no time.

 Before You Start

-You'll find a number of resources available to you on the MailChimp site as you learn more about email marketing, including our video resources, a glossary of terms, and our searchable Knowledge Base of how-to and troubleshooting articles.
+You'll find a number of resources available to you on the MailChimp site as you learn more about email marketing, including our video resources, a glossary of terms, and our searchable Knowledge Base of reference, how-to, and troubleshooting articles.

 Manage Your List